cscosu/ctf-writeups/2021/def_con_quals/mooosl/README.md

 - I stored two things for the same key.
 When I did query, I got the _second_ one I stored.

-That's about all I cared to explore dynamically for the moment -- lets pop it into Ghidra.
+That's about all I cared to explore dynamically for the moment -- let's pop it into Ghidra.

 ## Part 3.
 Find the bug